 11 Halloween Fundraising Ideas That Work

-Halloween lands on October 31st and is the perfect opportunity to host a fun - and spooky - Halloween fundraiser.
-The best Halloween fundraising ideas are engaging, creative, and related to the spirit of the season.
-If you're running a little low on creativity this spooky season, we have you covered with 11 Halloween fundraising ideas to make your creepy fundraiser a success!
+Running a little low on creativity this spooky season?
+We have you covered with 11 Halloween fundraising ideas to make your creepy fundraiser a success!

 11 Halloween Fundraising Ideas That Work

-Halloween is the time of the year when you can really get creative and allow yourself to go all out with entertaining activities for donors and supporters of all ages.
-Plus, Halloween is a great time to connect with lapsed and new donors and get them interested in your mission before the end-of-the-year giving season.
+Halloween is the time of the year when you can really get creative and go all out with entertaining activities for donors and supporters ahead of the giving season.
+In this article, we share 11 creative Halloween fundraising ideas to bring in additional funds for your organization.

 1. Pumpkin Sale

-You could share the proceeds with that local farmer – this way the partnership will be mutually beneficial.
-Otherwise, you could get a big farm or a company to donate the pumpkins in which case all the proceeds will go to your nonprofit.
+3. Share the proceeds with that local farmer for a mutually beneficial partnership.
+Or, get a big farm or a company to donate the pumpkins so all proceeds go to your nonprofit.

 To go the extra mile, turn your pumpkin sale into a proper pumpkin patch where you will offer pumpkin carving (see below), fun activities for families, warm beverages, and more.
 You can also have a concession stand selling candy apples, popcorn, and other fall favorites!

-Pro tip: Promote your sale and the pumpkin patch online.
-Create collages and creative graphics to showcase your pumpkin patch.
-Circulate the images among your family, friends, and communities.
+Pro tip: Promote your sale and pumpkin patch online.
+Create collages and creative graphics to showcase and promote your pumpkin patch amongst family, friends, and communities.

 2. Pumpkin Carving